planetscale/cloudflare-workers-quickstart/readme.md

 npm install
 ```

-Then run the following to publish the Worker to your CloudFlare account:
+Then run the following to publish the Worker to your Cloudflare account:

 ```sh
 npx wrangler publish
 ```

-### 3. Set up the integration in CloudFlare
+### 3. Set up the integration in Cloudflare

-Open CloudFlare in your browser.
+Open Cloudflare in your browser.
 Navigate to Workers > Overview, and select you worker from the list.
 Once there, navigate to Settings > Integrations and click Add Integration in the PlanetScale card.

-This will open a new page that will walk you through the process of connecting your PlanetScale database to CloudFlare:
+This will open a new page that will walk you through the process of connecting your PlanetScale database to Cloudflare:

 1. Click Accept to allow this process to write secrets to your Worker.
 2. Authenticate with PlanetScale.
 Make sure to allow access to the organization, database, and branch you wish to connect to.